 You can control how your custom material's pattern looks in 3D views using the Technical Illustration, Line Drawing and Vector View rendering techniques; how its texture looks in views using the Standard, Enhanced Lighting, Duotone, Painting and Watercolor rendering techniques; and how it looks in Raytrace views.
 Finally, you can also specify how the material is counted or calculated in the Materials List.

-- Right-click on the newly pasted material and select Open to display the Define Material dialog.
+- Right-click on the newly pasted material and select Open Object to display the Define Material dialog.

-- A preview of the material displays in this tab as it appears in 3D views that use patterns.
+- A preview of the material displays in this panel as it appears in 3D views that use patterns.
 The preview updates as changes are made.

 - You have the ability here to adjust the Scale, or height and width ratio, of the selected texture.
 The values are in inches (or mm for metric plans).